Thanusha8/SQL-Data-Analysis-Restaurant-Ops/README.md

 where order_id in (440, 2075, 1957, 330 , 2675)
 group by order_id, category;

--- insights - whe should keep this expensive Italian dishes on the menu  because they seem to be ordering that lot
+-- insights - We should keep these expensive Italian dishes on the menu because they seem very popular.